 Step 1: Cutting the Jig Base

-The base of your jig can be at any size for you feel is necessary for your space.
+The base of your jig can be any size you feel is necessary for your space.

-I made my jig 25 inches by 32 inches.
-32 inches will be the width of the base.
+I made my jig 25 x 32 inches; 32 inches will be the width of the base.

-Since this apart of my limited tool series I also made a guide to help viewers cut a straight line with a circular saw See video Link
+Since this is part of my limited-tool series, I also made a guide to help viewers cut a straight line with a circular saw.
+See video Link

 Step 2: Attaching the Front Support

 The front support is measured at 32 inches in length.
-I use a 2 by 2 for this.
-If you want the max depth of your saw cut then consider using something larger that a 2 by 2.
-For example a 2 x 4 and ripping it to meet your needs.
+I used a 2 x 2 for this.
+If you want the max depth of your saw cut, then consider using something larger than a 2 x 2.
+For example, you could use a 2 x 4 and rip it to meet your needs.

-I used a speed square as a guide to make the cut on the 2 by 2.
-Clamping the speed square is recommended this way you can focus on making a straight cut.
+I used a speed square as a guide to make the cut on the 2 x 2.
+Clamping the speed square is recommended; this way you can focus on making a straight cut.

-Now clamp the 32 inch support along the the edge of the base.
-Then flip the base upside done (stilled clamped).
+Now, clamp the 32-inch support along the the edge of the base.
+Then, flip the base upside-down (still clamped).

 Step 3: Cut the Base for the Saw

-This may varies on different brand of saws.
-For the large side of the base measure from the edge of the plate to the blade guide.
+This may vary on different brands of saws.
+For the large side of the base, measure from the edge of the plate to the blade guide.
 Don't measure all the way to the blade.
-Keep in mind you want to see through the track where the blade will touch the blade.
+Remember, you want to see through the track where the blade will touch the blade.

-Now using the saw guide make your first cut (for my saw I made this cut 4.75 in ).
-Then take the speed square to cut this piece of wood to 25 inches in length.
+Now, using the saw guide, make your first cut (for my saw I made this cut 4.75 inches ).
+Then, take the speed square to cut this piece of wood to 25 inches in length.

-Make a second cut that will also be the support for the base this will be for the opposite side of the blade. (for my saw this was 1 in).
-This also needs to be cut to 25 inch in length.
+Make a second cut that will also be the support for the base.
+This will be for the opposite side of the blade.
+(For my saw, this was 1 inch.)
+This also needs to be cut to 25 inches in length.

-To make the fence I need to cut one more piece of wood also measuring at 1 in.
-For the fence we will need (2) cut to 25 inch in length one for each side of the saw base.
+To make the fence, I needed to cut one more piece of wood -- also measuring at 1 inch.
+For the fence, we will need (2) cut-to 25 inches in length -- one for each side of the saw base.